Organisational Change Readiness Assessment

 Transparency

 The importance of communication cannot be overemphasised.
 This relates not just to sharing the details of what needs to change, but crucially, why.
 When we understand the reasons behind a course of action, we are much more likely to buy into it.
-This is partly because the benefits have been explained, but also for many of us, simply having someone take the time to explain the rationale to us, goes a long way towards gaining our support.
-This type of engagement helps us to feel valued, trusted and involved.
+This is partly because the benefits have been explained, but also for many of us, simply having someone take the time to explain the rationale to us, goes a long way towards gaining support.
+This type of engagement helps people to feel valued, trusted and involved.

 Sell the benefits – or explain the non-negotiable.